Skip to main contentSkip to search barSkip to navigationSkip to footer

 The ensemble must possess the following:

-• a wide-ranging repertoire, a shared musical biography and a clear idea of the professional profile to be developed
+• a wide-ranging repertoire, a shared musical biography and ideas for the artistic and professional profile to be developed and enhanced

-• an excellent ability to express themselves musically in order to convincingly represent their own interpretative choices;
+• a strong ability to express themselves musically in order to convincingly represent their own interpretative choices

 • relevant stage experience and a confident stage presence.